 Dr. Gossett said there was a request for Senate discussion on the budget issues in light of the current budget situation.
 The initial proposal was for a straight percentage across the board for units and colleges.
 FSEC advocated for the faculty and colleges where teaching occurs to not get the biggest cuts.
 Evidently, based on earlier discussions, further considerations of the cuts are required.
 Administration and Finance, Facilities and other support departments outside academic affairs still have the same level cuts.

 She continued that there needs to be serious considerations about the past, present, future.
-Evidently, some things happen in the past that led to this budget situation as most universities are experiencing enrollment increase.
-An analysis of the how we got here and how to avoid this situation in the future should be done be done.
+Evidently, some things happened in the past that led to this budget situation as most universities are experiencing enrollment increase.
+An analysis of the how we got here and how to avoid this situation in the future should be done.
 Dr. Gossett commented that she inquired whether the budget reductions were roughly proportionate to the anticipated reductions in enrollment.
 If enrollment does not drop based on the current predictions, extreme budget cuts may not be necessary.
 This should be clearly communicated to the university community.
 The budget cut is not state mandated, but driven by reduction in tuition revenue.
 How do we fix this situation?
-Dr. Gossett noted that the deadline for international admissions is 5 months away.
-With systematic changes and initiatives some change can occur.
+Dr. Gossett noted that the deadline fordomestic admissions is 5 months away.
+With systematic changes and initiatives, some change can occur.
 She advised faculty to look at their programs to determine how programs can be marketed.
-Dr. Huss Keeler stated that UHCL Branding restricts faculty marketing efforts.
-She was told that because of UHCL Branding, contact information could not be placed on a list of program courses she wanted to distribute at a conference.
-All communication now has to be approved by Branding.
+Dr. Huss Keeler stated that UHCL brandingb restricts faculty marketing efforts.
+She was told that because of UHCL brandingb, contact information could not be placed on a list of program courses she wanted to distribute at a conference.
+All communication now has to be approved by brandingb.
 In the past, her program faculty could send out mass marketing emails and marketing items to child care centers.
-These activities are no longer allowed because of Branding.
-This unintended consequence of Branding is delaying marketing efforts.
+These activities are no longer allowed because of brandingb.
+This unintended consequence of brandingb is delaying marketing efforts.

-Dr. Gossett added that there should be a clear process for evaluation academic programs using information from multiple sources.
+Dr. Gossett added that there should be a clear process for evaluation of academic programs using information from multiple sources.
 Faculty and alumni know the programs and should be actively involved in making program changes.
-Dr. Michael pointed out that Branding has been a concern for the College of Business for a long time.
+Dr. Michael pointed out that brandingb has been a concern for the College of Business for a long time.
 He continued, so far, the ways identified to cut current spending also deters revenue generation.
 For example, by cutting adjuncts and the summer budget, student credit hours are being cut.
 Fix costs should be addressed.
 We should consider the cost of undergraduate student to international student.
 Six undergraduate students is equivalent to one international graduate student.
 Enrollment growth cannot be the main means of addressing this situation.
 Long-term cost must be addressed.
 Cutting semester credit hours is not a good idea.
 More cuts to revenue generation activities will not fix anything.

-One faculty member talked about a prospective collaboration with the Chamber of Commerce that could lead to diversifying the international student market.
+One faculty member talked about a prospective collaboration that could lead to diversifying the international student market.
 The collaboration could tap into a Middle East student market, but the budget cuts situation occurred.
 Dr. Gossett pointed out that it is surprising that the Office of International Admission does not have a budget for marketing.
-She confirmed that an international graduate student does bring in more revenue than an undergraduate students as well as domestic graduate students.
-We may need to look to other entities such as the Chamber of Commerce to provide some funds to initiate activities.
+We may need to look to other entitiesto provide some funds to initiate activities.

-Dr. Kovic suggested an immediate push to generate revenue from Development.
+Dr. Kovic suggested an immediate push to generate revenue from developmentd.
 Dr. Gossett pointed out that UH-Downtown Business School recently received a $10 million naming gift.